turingschool/curriculum-site/module2/lessons/advanced_routing.md

 Be careful.
 If you forget to pass a parameter to a route helper that needs it, the error message will start to look like a "missing route" error.
 Read the ENTIRE error, and it will actually tell you that the route helper is missing a parameter.

-## Partner Practice
+## Practice

 Refactor some of the code in setlist to use Route Helpers rather than hardcoded routes.

 ## Checks for Understanding

-- What are the 7 ReSTful routes and their controller/actions?
+- What are the 5 ReSTful routes and their controller/actions?
 - What routes would `resources :dogs, only: [:destroy, :index]` generate?
 - What routes would the following generate?